sebgl/htpc-download-box/README.md

 This can be set up in `Settings/Lists`.
 I activated the following lists:

-- StevenLu: that's an interesting project that tries to determine by certain heuristics the current popular movies.
-See https://github.com/sjlu/popular-movies.
+- StevenLu: that's an [interesting project](https://github.com/sjlu/popular-movies) that tries to determine by certain heuristics the current popular movies.
 - IMDB TOP 250 movies of all times from Radarr Lists presets
 - Trakt Lists Trending and Popular movies